British Association for Counselling and Psychotherapy: Regulation

 Although counselling and psychotherapy are not statutorily regulated professions, BACP works alongside other associations to advise and appeal to government in attempts to ensure members of the public who access the counselling professions are safeguarded.

 The BACP is registered for accreditation under the scheme set up by the Department of Health and regulated by the Professional Standards Authority for Health and Social Care.
 The Accredited status of the BACP Register is reviewed annually by the Professional Standards Authority to ensure that the highest standards are being met and good practices are being followed.

+During October 2024 newspapers in Britain signalled the inadequacy of regulation of therapists after an investigation.
+It showed that some therapists and counsellors, including at least one GP, were able to set up in practice after having been struck off for misconduct by their member organisations, such as the BACP and UKCP.
+Misconduct was reported to include drug and sexual abuse.
+The majority of perpetrators were male practitioners exploiting female clients.
+Campaigners and MPs have called for stronger measures to protect the public.

 Publications

 Therapy Today

 The organisation's Therapy Today magazine, with a circulation of 44,386 (ABC Jan – Dec 2016), is the most widely read specialist magazine for counsellors and psychotherapists in the UK, and has a strong international presence, publishing articles on topics crossing the breadth of counselling and psychotherapy practice, modalities and theoretical approaches.

 Journals

 The BACP publishes eight member-only journals: